Contribution to my page

 In Japan, the concept of beauty has an incredibly strong connection with cuteness.
 In fact, being cute is considered more important than being beautiful in itself.
-Cuteness of course is a characteristic which may mean different things for every single person.
+The cuteness, of course, is a characteristic that may mean different things for every single person.
 But there is one thing we can all agree on.
 Cuteness is like a national treasure in Japan.
-This involves being girly, talking on a voice that’s high pitched ( even if someone’s original voice is not that high pitched), acting shy altogether, smiling shy, like cute things which can be anything from Doraemon to Hello Kitty and clothing that resembles to school uniform ( shorter skirts and higher socks) are all part of the ideal level of cuteness.
+This involves being girly, talking on a voice that’s high pitched ( even if someone’s original voice is not that high pitched), acting shy altogether, smiling shy, like cute things which can be anything from Doraemon to Hello Kitty and clothing that resembles school uniform ( shorter skirts and higher socks) are all part of the ideal level of cuteness.

 „Hafu” – but not quite

 Japanese girls are in love with the idea of resembling being a Hafu but not actually being a Hafu.
 This is quite controversial I know.
 If you want to read more about the concept itself, please read my post on Hafu obsession.
 Anyways what most girls prefer to do is to have a hair tone that’s lighter than the original dark brown/black, have a permed hair because that looks non-Asian in itself.
 There are all sorts of stickers and of course also a pretty common plastic surgery procedure to eliminate the Asian eyelid ( what we call Mongolian eyelid) this way, the eye looks more Caucasian and it literally opens up.
 In fact, eliminating the Asian eyelid can also seriously help in someone being able to really open their eyes in some cases.
 On the other hand, being full-blown Japanese is extremely important as a concept in Japan.
 Therefore you can resemble a Hafu but in real it’s essential that you are 100% Japanese to have the approval of others.